rebelsky/csc207c/_labs/doubly-linked-lists.md

 _Driver: **A**_

-As you may have noted, we have some isues with the random walk experiment.
-That's because `previous` is not imlemented.
+As you may have noted, we have some issues with the random walk experiment.
+That's because `previous` is not implemented.

 a.
 Write experiments, comparable to `expt2` and `expt3`, that experiment with removing elements using `previous`.
 You can take advantage of